DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4

-At 77\,K, output and transfer characteristics were measured for twenty-two transistors representing both nMOS and pMOS devices over a range of geometries.
-In the SkyWater 130\,nm BSIM4 model set, parameter values are binned by channel length and width, such that devices with different geometries are described by different model bins.
+At 77\,K, output and transfer characteristics were measured for twenty-two transistors, eight nMOS and fourteen pMOS, over a range of geometries.
+In the SKY130 BSIM4 model set, parameter values are binned by channel length and width, such that devices with different geometries are described by different model bins.
 The measured devices, along with their channel dimensions and associated bin assignments, are listed in Tables~\ref{tab:pmos} and \ref{tab:nmos} for pMOS and nMOS transistors, respectively.
 A device with geometry $(L,W)$ is assigned to the bin However, if that model bin has already been assigned to a different transistor, the neighboring bin is chosen to maximize the number of unique cryogenic models developed.

 A selected set of measured output and transfer characteristic curves for representative MOSFETs comparing their 300\,K and 77\,K data are shown in Figure \ref{fig:RT_vs_cold}.
-Both transistors show an increase in maximum drain current at 77\,K from the 300\,K value at $V_G=V_D=V_{max}=1.85$V for this process, consistent with previous results \cite{cryo28QNTMBeckers2017}.
+Both transistors show an increase in maximum drain current at 77\,K from the 300\,K value at $V_{GS}=V_{DS}=V_{max}=1.85$V for this process, consistent with previous results \cite{cryo28QNTMBeckers2017}.
 The steepness of the subthreshold slope at 77\,K is clearly visible in the logarithmic transfer curves of Figure \ref{fig:nmos_idvg} and \ref{fig:pmos_idvg}, consistent with previous results \cite{cryo28QNTMBeckers2017,sub4KKamgar1982,28BulkBeckers2018,nanoSCBalestra2017}.

-The complete set of 300\,K and 77\,K data is provided in the Github repository \cite{github}.
+The complete set of 300\,K and 77\,K data is provided in a publicly available Github repository~\cite{github}.
 The following section provides the cryogenic modeling methodology and results.